nimiq/my-summer-of-code/_posts/2014-05-04-deployment-sketch.md

 When this container is **run**, PostgreSQL is launched and the port 5432 exposed.

 ### Container 2: Web Server
-*Note: we are temporary using Django integrate server in this sketch.*
+*Note: we are temporary using Django integrated server in this sketch.*
 The second Docker container is a Ubuntu 14.04 machine with a more complex configuration.
 When this container is **built**, Python is installed.
 When this container is **run**: